Keyboard shortcuts

 Committee Groups themselves stay on UNIVERSE.
 The argument is unchanged across every rung.

-A gov operator insulating integrators from citizen fingerprint bumps carries a version-stable alias in the gov name (ethereum.superchain-v2026q2).
+A coalition operator insulating integrators from member retirements carries a version-stable alias in the coalition name (ethereum.superchain-v2026q2).
 See Roadmap — Versioning.

-Order-of-magnitude targets for an illustrative gov with three lattices, one standalone organism, two basic services, and two commissioned confluences.
+Order-of-magnitude targets for an illustrative coalition with three lattices, one standalone organism, two modules, and two composite organisms.
 Indicative, not binding.

 ComponentCommittee members (v1)Stream bytes / eventNotable bonds